jeamon/gomazes/README.md

 Have fun time with kids and family and friends at playing awesome 2D maze-based games while feeling like a programmer on the computer console/terminal.
 Enjoy.

+Have a taste of the preview on my youtube channel. [click here](https://youtu.be/ZkUj3ya-hw0)

 ![overview of maze](https://github.com/jeamon/gomazes/blob/master/maze-demo-01.PNG?raw=true)

 ## Features / Goals